 Landlines?
-Where we’re going we don’t need landlines.
+Where we’re going we don’t need landlines, we need voip providers.
 More and more businesses are casting their eyes forward to a world beyond hardwired telephone lines to business voice over internet protocol (VOIP) offering integrated communications including voice, video, instant messaging, mobile and cloud applications.

 As technology matures and becomes more affordable, it is becoming more accessible for businesses of all sizes.
 Small and medium sized businesses are seizing the opportunity to streamline operations, reduce costs and take advantage of a host of new features.
 However, choosing the right option can easier said than done.